White Oak, Texas: History

-In the late 1800s White Oak was a small farming community with three sawmills located on thick forested land.
-By 1884, there were 15 families living in the area and either working at the large sawmills or farming the land.
-A small school was built near Hawkins Creek which doubled as a church.
-The school burned to the ground in 1885 due to suspected arson.
+In the later parts of the 1800s, White Oak was a small farming community with three sawmills located on thick forested land.
+By 1884, there were roughly 15 families living in the area.
+Most sought to either work at the large sawmills dominating the area or farm the land near the creaks and rivers.
+A small school was built near Hawkins Creek which would also be utilized as a church on Sundays.
+The school burned to the ground in 1885 due to suspected arson, though no one was ever brought to trial.

 A new school was established in 1887.
 Local land owners, Andrew J. Tuttle and his father-in-law, John Bumpus, gathered a group of men in the area to erect a new school.
-Mr. Tuttle's uncle, Pleas Harris, and Kaleb Bumpus donated ground near a spring on which to build the new school.
+Mr. Tuttle's uncle, Pleas Harris, and Kaleb Bumpus donated land near a spring on which to build the new school.
 Local tales say Tuttle and Bumpus noticed the two White Oak trees on either side of the building after construction.
 It was then decided the community would be known as White Oak.

 The community grew during the oil boom of the 1930s, and continued to increase after World War II.
-The City was incorporated in 1960.
+The city was incorporated in 1960.